UGA Bulletin Logo

 Course Description

-History and analysis of global media industries, with attention to the connections between industries, production practices, and distribution networks.
+History and analysis of global film, television, and digital-media entertainment industries, with attention to the connections between industries, production practices, and distribution networks.

 Additional Requirements for Graduate Students: